mmaarten/my-email-log/README.md

 # My Email Logs
-Logs information from send emails.
+Logs information about emails send by use of the wp_mail function.

 ## Requirements
 - [Composer](https://getcomposer.org/)